A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: INTRODUCTION

 We will employ Divisible Load Theory (DLT) \cite{Bharadwaj1996Book}, which provides a mathematically rigorous framework for analyzing such task distribution problems when tasks can be arbitrarily partitioned.
 DLT has been widely used to derive optimal scheduling and load-allocation policies in distributed computing systems.
-However, most classical DLT formulations assume single-port or sequential communication models, which impose artificial serialization on data transfers.
-These assumptions are increasingly unrealistic for modern DSS, where relay satellites can transmit to and receive from multiple neighbors concurrently using multi-port transceivers \cite{YShi2022,KAn2024}.
-Consequently, there is a clear need to revisit DLT-based formulations under communication models that reflect the true parallelism available in contemporary satellite networks.
+Nevertheless, single-port or sequential communication models, which force artificial serialization on data transfers, are assumed by the majority of traditional DLT formulations.
+Relay satellites can use multi-port transceivers to transmit to and receive from several neighbors simultaneously, making the above-mentioned single-port assumptions increasingly impractical for modern DSS.
+Therefore, it is evident that DLT-based formulations under communication models reflecting the genuine parallelism available in modern satellite networks need to be reviewed.